sharmapranav352-cpu/ossie_yaml_gui_repo/README.md

 # Semantic Model Builder

-A Streamlit app by Snap Analytics that builds an OSSIE semantic model YAML from Snowflake tables, in five steps: connect, choose datasets, define relationships, add metrics, and generate the YAML.
+A Streamlit app by Pranav that builds an OSSIE semantic model YAML from Snowflake tables, in five steps: connect, choose datasets, define relationships, add metrics, and generate the YAML.